Simon Cowell has insisted his 'Mr Nasty' personality is not really him.

-He quickly became known for his no-nonsense attitude but Simon said this week: "I was not grumpy the whole time.
+He quickly became known for his no-nonsense attitude but Simon claimed this week: "I was not grumpy the whole time.

 "They just decided, the producers, it would be funnier to make me looking miserable and it was sort of an accident."

 He confessed to the Daily Mirror newspaper: "I found the process so miserable, I hated it."

 Meanwhile, Simon recently revealed he's planning for son Eric to takeover his TV empire.